 Current Research and Scholarly Interests Recent clinical studies, by us and others, have demonstrated that T cell based immunotherapy can eradicate cancers resistant to all other available therapies.
 Our program is focused on using genetically engineered T cells to treat cancer.
 We link the bench with the bedside, developing novel therapies for early phase testing in clinical trials, will simultaneously conducting intensive studies on clinical samples obtained from patients treated on immunotherapy trials.

 Professor of Medicine, Emeritus

 Current Research and Scholarly Interests Retired

 David Magnus, Ph.D.

-Thomas A. Raffin Professor in Medicine and Biomedical Ethics, Professor (Teaching) of Medicine (General Medical Disciplines) and, by courtesy, of Bioengineering
+Thomas A. Raffin Professor in Medicine and Biomedical Ethics and Professor (Teaching) of Medicine (General Medical Disciplines)

 Professor of Medicine (Cardiovascular Medicine) at the Stanford University Medical Center